xcoupe01/project_Karel/README.md

 - mouse to move camera in the room

 ## Button description
-- `textarea` - space where generated code from block generator appears
 - `run` - to run currently selected (with cursor) program in text editor
 - `run debug` - simple debug mode, by clicking on this button Karel will do one line of code
 - `stop` - to stop currently running code